Solar eclipse of February 26, 1979: United States

 Many visitors traveled to the Pacific Northwest to view the Monday morning eclipse, as it was the last chance to view a total solar eclipse in the contiguous United States for 38 years, 5 months, 26 days.
 The next opportunity was on August 21, 2017.
+Several cities, including Lewiston, Idaho, and Goldendale, Washington, organized viewing events amid an expected bump in tourist traffic.
+Television station KING-TV of Seattle produced a live broadcast of the eclipse from Goldendale and other cities in the Northwest.